Reuse To Go

 Know Your Rights

 California Assembly Bill 619 was passed in July 2019 and explicitly allows reusable food containers to be refilled by either the owner/operator of a food facility or you, the consumer.
-Facilities may accept approved reusable containers for the customer's personal drink or meal order.
 The law allows consumers to supply their own clean reusable containers, so keep them clean to be sure they’ll be acceptable.
 Certain procedures apply to the food facility/vendor.
+Check Your Right to Reuse for tips to make BYO a breeze.

+Food vendors who don’t automatically add plastic utensils, straws or condiments aren’t being stingy; they’re just following the law.
 In an effort to reduce plastic trash in California, the ban on plastic straws went a step further with Assembly Bill 1276.
-Nicknamed the “California Utensil Law” of 2022, this law effective June 1, 2022 mandates that restaurants may only offer disposable food accessories (like chopsticks, utensils, straws, stir sticks, napkins and condiment packets) upon customer request – even for take-out and delivery orders.
-If you don’t really need the extra trash, don’t take it.
+Nicknamed the “California Utensil Law” of 2022, this law mandates that restaurants may only offer disposable food accessories (like chopsticks, utensils, straws, stir sticks, napkins and condiment packets) upon customer request – even for take-out and delivery orders.
+If you don’t need the extra trash, don’t take it.

 Take the Pledge to Make a Difference

 There are many things you can do to reduce your trash footprint.
-Make a pledge to continue doing the ones you already do, and choose the new actions you are willing to commit to.
+Make a pledge to continue doing the ones you already do, and choose the new actions you are willing to do.

 Videos